Turkey deli slices nutrition: How healthy is that easy sandwich, really?

-“We often focus on the macros—protein and fat—but for longevity, we must look at the micros and the processing.
-High sodium and nitrate loads in lunch meat don’t just affect blood pressure; they create a systemic inflammatory response that disrupts cortisol patterns and fluid balance.
-The goal isn’t necessarily to ban ham, but to find the cleanest, least manipulated version of it.”
+“We often focus on the macros, protein and fat, but for longevity, we must look at the micros and the processing.
+High sodium and curing agents in lunch meat do not just affect blood pressure.
+They can also worsen inflammatory markers and fluid balance.
+The goal is not necessarily to ban ham, but to find the cleanest, least manipulated version of it.”

 The relationship

 The relationship between your health and deli meat is largely dose-dependent.
-While occasional consumption of high-quality, nitrate free deli meat is unlikely to derail a healthy metabolism, chronic exposure to high-sodium, chemically cured meats can strain the cardiovascular system and increase oxidative stress.
-Understanding which deli meats are not processed heavily allows you to make choices that support protein intake without spiking blood pressure.
+While occasional consumption of high-quality, nitrate free deli meat is unlikely to derail a healthy metabolism, frequent intake of high-sodium, chemically cured meats can strain the cardiovascular system and increase oxidative stress.
+Understanding which deli meats are not processed heavily allows you to make choices that support protein intake without pushing blood pressure higher.

 How it works